vipulnaik/diet-exercise-health/notes/2024-exercise-tracker.md

 of jogging the full distance, I jogged a little over halfway and then jogged back.
 My total jogged distance was the same as usual, but I had a shorter walk back.

+## 2024-04-17: skipped strength exercises

+I had previously done strength exercises on 2024-04-14, so I needed to do them on either 2024-04-16 or 2024-04-17.
+Neither day worked well, due to a combination of fatigue (partly due to it being hotter than expected), and partly due to issues of scheduling.